Scoring genre clarity...

 Quick text summary

-Holdfast: Nations At War scored 77/100 on Steam Analyser — Good for a Steam capsule.
+Holdfast: Nations At War scored 77/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [brand_consistency] Introduce an iconic reusable symbol, emblem, or character face to create stronger brand recognition and differentiation from competitor military shooters.

 Capsule scores by dimension